backbone-paginator/backbone.paginator/README.rst

        pageSize: "limit",
        // Setting a parameter mapping value to null removes it from the query string
        currentPage: null,
-       // Any extra query string parameters are sent as is, values can be functions.
+       // Any extra query string parameters are sent as is, values can be functions,
+       // which will be bound to the pageable collection instance temporarily
+       // when called.
        offset: function () { return this.state.currentPage * this.state.pageSize; }
      },
      // Return all the comments for this Facebook object